a3leong/pictionary_telephone_web/documentation/api_json_spec.md

 >{
     type: "type_string",
     data: {
+            field1: "value1",
+            field2: "value2",
+            etc.
           }
  }

+####type:
-Type: The string value of the message to be receieved which should be used to determine how to handle the message receieved.
+The string value of the message to be receieved which should be used to determine how to handle the message receieved.
+####data:
-Data: A nested JSON object whose attributes depend on the type of message receieved.
+A nested JSON object whose attributes depend on the type of message receieved.
+For each message type, there are fields that are to be set as attributes of the data attribute (data is a nested object).

 The following information contains the type attribute along with a description and attributes for the data JSON object.